-The Commission-Division may decline to issue an advisory ruling if any

-- (3) The Commission Division may decline to issue an advisory ruling if any administrative or judicial proceeding is pending with the person requesting the ruling on the same factual grounds.
-The Commission Division may decline to issue an advisory ruling if such a ruling may harm the Commission's Division's interest in any litigation in which it is or may be a party. - (4) All advisory rulings shall be issued no later than 30 days from the date all information necessary to make a ruling has been received by the Chief Counsel.
+- All requests for advisory rulings shall be made in writing and submitted to (1) the Chief Counsel.
+Division.
+Such requests shall state the facts and statutes or rules on which the ruling is requested. - (2) The Chief Counsel Division may request from any person securing an advisory ruling any additional information that is necessary.
+Failure to supply such additional information shall be cause for the Commission Division to decline to issue an advisory ruling. - The Commission Division may decline to issue an advisory ruling if any (3) administrative or judicial proceeding is pending with the person requesting the ruling on the same factual grounds.
+The Commission Division may decline to issue an advisory ruling if such a ruling may harm the Commission's Division's interest in any litigation in which it is or may be a - (4) All advisory rulings shall be issued no later than 30 days from the date all information necessary to make a ruling has been received by the Chief Counsel.
 Division. - (5) No advisory ruling shall be binding upon the Commission Division provided that in any subsequent enforcement action initiated by the Commission, Division, any person's reliance on such ruling shall be considered in mitigation of any penalty sought to be assessed."